PyBites-Open-Source/pybitesbooks/README.md

 # PyBites Books

-> What gets measured gets managed. - Peter Drucker
+> What gets measured managed. - Peter Drucker

-Our simple yet effective reading tracking app: [PyBites Books](https://pybitesbooks.com)
+Our simple yet effective tracking app: [PyBites Books](https://pybitesbooks.com)

-(Warning: it can be addictive and will cause you to read more!)
+(Warning => it can be addictive and will cause you to read more!)

 ## Setup